DZakh/rescript-schema/CONTRIBUTING.md

 ## License

-By contributing your code to the rescript-struct GitHub repository, you agree to license your contribution under the MIT license.
+By contributing your code to the rescript-schema GitHub repository, you agree to license your contribution under the MIT license.